Hwangjicheon

-Hwangjicheon is a stream in Taebaek, South Korea and is a tributary of the upper end of the Nakdong River, the longest river in South Korea.
-It originates in Hwajeon-dong, Taebaek, Gangwon Province, with a maximum flow path length of 29.1 km, a maximum straight-line length of 27.8 km, and a drainage basin area of 204.1 km².
+Hwangjicheon is a stream in Taebaek, South Korea and a headwater of Nakdong River, the longest river in South Korea.
+It originates in Hwajeon-dong, Taebaek, Gangwon Province, with a maximum flow path length of 29.1 km, a maximum straight-line length of 27.8 km, and a drainage basin area of 204.1 km^{2}.
 The stream flows through Hwangji-dong, Mungok-dong, Jangseong-dong, and Dongjeom-dong, and ends at Gumunso, where it merges with Cheoramcheon (철암천) to begin the Nakdong River.

 The stream is home to many flora and fauna.
 A 2021 survey by Nakdonggang National Institute of Biological Resources identified 297 species of plants in Hwangjicheon.
-According to a 2020 literature review, 223 different taxas of vascular plants have been identified in Hwangjicheon, including Korean endemic plants Salix koriyanagi Forsythia koreana, Lonicera subsessilis, and Aster koraiensis.
+According to a 2020 literature review, 223 different taxa of vascular plants have been identified in Hwangjicheon, including Korean endemic plants Salix koriyanagi Forsythia koreana, Lonicera subsessilis, and Aster koraiensis.

 Near the stream are many abandoned lead, zinc, and coal mines, including Yeonhwa Mine, Hamtae Coal Mine, and Eoryong Mine.
-Their mine runoffs altogether pose a pollution risk, with reddish discolorations being observed in some parts of the stream.
-A 2019 survey showed that toxic run-offs from coal mines had decreased biodiversity in the affected lengths of the stream.
+The mine runoff pose a pollution risk, with reddish discolorations being observed in some parts of the stream.
+A 2019 survey showed that toxic runoff from coal mines had decreased biodiversity in the affected sections of the stream.
 To address heavy metal contamination and improve water quality, Taebaek city and the Korea Mine Rehabilitation and Mineral Resources Corporation (한국광해광업공단) renovated the Seongwon Mine purification facility from December 2015 to June 2019.

-From around 30000–70000 years ago, Hwangjicheon used to form a horseshoe-shaped meander as it flowed into Gumunso, and deposited well-rounded gravel with interbedded sand.
+Tens of thousands of years ago, Hwangjicheon used to form a horseshoe-shaped meander as it flowed into Gumunso and deposited well-rounded gravel with interbedded sand.
 The sharp bend eventually eroded a hole in the mountain, creating Gumunso's iconic stone tunnel and cutting off the meander.
 Today, this abandoned channel consists of farmlands and formed a region called Sagundari (사군다리).
-Hwangjicheon is referenced in the 1530 geography book Sinjŭng Tongguk yŏji sŭngnam, who notes: "Hwangjicheon is located 110 ri west of Samcheok-bu.
+Hwangjicheon is referenced in the 1530 geography book Sinjŭng Tongguk yŏji sŭngnam, which notes: "Hwangjicheon is located 110 ri west of Samcheok-bu.
 Its waters flow south for about 30 ri, piercing through a small mountain and continuing southward—called Cheoncheon".